-Plan the ultimate day trip from Osaka to Hiroshima to check out some of the city’s super important historic sites.
-Plus we’ll go over other more unique things to do in Hiroshima, and where to stay should you choose to stay the night.
-We’re even including how to get to nearby Miyajima Island for free, as well as some of the special foods you should try in this region.
+Plan the ultimate day trip from Osaka to Hiroshima to check out some of the city’s most important historic sites.
+Plus, we’ll share unique things to do in Hiroshima, how to get to nearby Miyajima Island for free, as well as some of the special foods you should try in this region.

-In this article, we’re going to share how to get from Osaka to Hiroshima for an epic day trip, including how to experience the city once you’re there.
-Plus, we’ll share how to get to Hiroshima from other nearby cities in Japan, in case you want to change up your route.
+In this article, we’re going to share how to get from Osaka to Hiroshima for an epic day trip, including exactly how to spend your time once you’re there.

 You’ll board the bullet train in Osaka at Shin-Osaka Station and ride west towards Hiroshima Station.

 Insider Tip: This route is very popular, so be sure you book your JR tickets in advance (we recommend at least one day in advance).
 We didn’t book ours soon enough, and had to stand for the majority of the nearly 2-hour journey.
 Don’t make the same mistake we did!

 You can also find regular daytime and overnight buses from Osaka to Hiroshima.
 The buses will depart from Osaka Station JR Express Bus Terminal and take about 5 hours to reach Hiroshima.
 You can book your tickets directly at JR Expressway Bus Ticket Center on the 1st floor of Osaka Station.
 Fares will vary based on the service, but should be around ¥4,000 – ¥6,000.

 Tip: We’d recommend looking into purchasing a JRail pass and taking the train to cut down on travel time.
 Especially if you plan to make Hiroshima a day trip from Osaka, you’ll want to maximize your time there.

 c) Self drive

 If you have a rental car in Japan, you’ll have a straightforward journey.